bra1nDump/ai-task-vscode/docs/backlog.md

 # Next milestones

 - Published extension and found a single demo user
-- Recorded impressive demo video
+- Recorded impressive demo video + gif for readme
 - Replaced continue on the current project

 # Next up (useful for getting the first user)

-- Tests the compilation error fixing
-- Record the first video and publish it
-- Publish the extension
-- Automatically fix compilation errors
-- Refactor logging - try getting this to work automatically
 - Gradually apply changes as they come in
-- Create a company and apply for open eye credits
-- Run on double enter
+- Closing the session file should stop generation
+- Changing selection in the editor should clear the highlight
+- Try fixing stale file content by keeping uri -> content map or reading from documents

+# Later

+- Add play button to @bread comments
 - Explore UIs
   - stop button up top
   - notebook interface

-# Later
+- Refactor logging - try getting this to work automatically
 - Show input where you can augment the instructions with anything one off
 - Ability to stop the execution
   - A command, so you can add a keybinding to it